cbeggs615/61040-portfolio/assignments/assignment1.md

 ## Problems
 ### Tracking sports
-1. ***Multiple apps to follow:** NFL, MLB, NBA, NHL, ESPN, Bleacher Report… following different teams means going through multiple apps and websites just to see basic stats and schedules*
+1. ***Multiple apps to follow:** NFL, MLB, NBA, NHL, ESPN, Bleacher Report… following different teams means going through multiple apps and websites just to see basic stats and schedules.*
-2. ***Information overload:** Existing apps flood you with articles, ads, and rumors, making it hard to quickly find just scores, schedules, and key stats*
+2. ***Information overload:** Existing apps flood you with articles, ads, and rumors, making it hard to quickly find just scores, schedules, and key stats.*
-3. ***Limited customization:** Most apps restrict you to one favorite league, team, or city, making it difficult for cross-league or cross-city fans (ex. following both the Eagles and Ravens) to track everything in one place*
+3. ***Limited customization:** Most apps restrict you to one favorite league, team, or city, making it difficult for cross-league or cross-city fans (ex. following both the Eagles and Ravens) to track everything in one place.*

 ### Finding cafés
 1. ***Unreliable information**: Google Maps/Beli/Yelp give ratings but rarely give reliable information about rules about laptops, wifi, outlets, etc.*
-2. ***Hard to find on the go**: When traveling or in a new citym it's hard to quickly find good working spots nearby*
+2. ***Hard to find on the go**: When traveling or in a new city, it's hard to quickly find good working spots nearby.*
 3. ***Inconsistent environments/needs**: Sometimes I want quiet, sometimes a lively atmosphere; sometimes a long stay, other times just a short stop.
-Current apps/tools I use don’t help filter cafés by these changing needs*
+Current apps/tools I use don’t help filter cafés by these changing needs.*

 ### Building/tracking new skills
-1. ***Fragmented resources**: Each skill (chess, Dutch, coding, guitar) requires a different app or site, making it hard to keep track of goals in one place*
+1. ***Fragmented resources**: Each skill (chess, Dutch, coding, guitar) requires a different app or site, making it hard to keep track of goals in one place.*
 2. ***Lack of tailored reminders**: Apps like Duolingo send alerts, but for other skills (like guitar or chess) I often need simple nudges to practice that day to stay engaged with my goals.*
 3. ***No progress overview**: Because tracking varies by app or task, it’s difficult to see overall progress, making it easier to lose momentum and forget how far I’ve come.*